charlesneimog/py4pd/docs/index.md

         * Add method `pd.clearplayer` to clear the player.
         * Add method `pd.patchzoom` to get the zoom of patch.
         * Add method `pd.pipinstall` to install Python Modules.
+    * The options `py4pd -score`, `py4pd -audioin`, `py4pd -audioout`, and `py4pd -audio` was removed because they are unused when we can create your library. ⚠️
+    * Added multichannel support for `audio` objects.

     ----------------------